Debadrita-Dey/customer_churn_analysis_databel-Telcom/README.md

 - Month-to-Month contracts → **46% churn**.
 - Senior demographics have **38% churn rate**.
 - Competitor made better offers  → top churn reasons.
+- Number of churned customers and customers by churn rate in states.
+- Churn rate by contract category and gender.